ds5678/ModComponent/docs/Item-Mod-Tutorial.md

 > For this step you need the correct version of Unity installed. (listed on [For Developers](For-Developers.md)).

-The easiest way to start your Unity project is to use the template project: https://github.com/ds5678/ModComponent/tree/master/Template (Download the [whole repository as zip](https://github.com/ds5678/ModComponent/archive/master.zip) and then copy the `Template` folder)
+The easiest way to start your Unity project is to use the template project: https://github.com/ds5678/ModComponent_TemplateProject

 Ignore the contents of the folder "Editor" for now, but do not delete it - It is required!